nkoehring/rofiemoji/README.md

 # Rofiemoji

+** Updated for Unicode 13.1 **

 Inspired by https://github.com/fdw/rofimoji but written as rofi-script instead of starting a separate rofi.

 It automatically downloads the list of emojis when used for the first time.
 To avoid that, simply place `emoji.txt` from this repository in `$HOME/.cache/` yourself.
-But don't worry too much, the download is pretty quick (~350kb text file).
+But don't worry too much, the download is pretty quick (~53kb compressed text file).

 ## Prerequisites